 The principles give guidance to people, organisations and government agencies that provide services to victims and tell victims what they can expect.

-Agencies & providers need to listen to victims
+Government agencies and NGO providers need to listen to victims

 The Code tells victims what they can expect from government agencies and other providers.
 For example, the Code says victims can expect to be treated with respect, courtesy and compassion.
 So what does respect mean?
 The Code says victims’ cultural, religious, ethnic and social needs, values and beliefs should be respected.
 Government agencies and other providers need to listen to the voices of victims to understand what respect, courtesy and compassion mean to the victims they deal with.